nasa/harmony-netcdf-to-zarr/README.md

 *Without local Harmony Service Lib changes*:

-Be sure your environment is pointed to the Minikube Docker daemon:
+If using Minikube, be sure your environment is pointed to the Minikube Docker daemon:

     $ eval $(minikube docker-env)